AtsukoCoffey/healthy-food-recipes/README.md

 *	As a site owner, I want to encourage people’s awareness about chemicals in our life.
 *	As a site owner, I want to inform and educate about European and national regulations on food additives.
 *	As a site owner, I want to provide inspiration for alternative cooking ideas by search options in the recipes.
-*	As a site owner, I want to convey clearly that the "Healthy Food Club" is not just about recipes and cooking.
+*	As a site owner, I want to convey clearly that the "Healthy Food Recipe" is not only about recipes.

 ## 3. Structure Plane
 * The website should have a Navigation menu that is consistent across all pages.